 Network Program Areas

-The core of his research is on health economics, and most of my current work concentrates on examining (i) the economic effects of aging and long-term care programs, and (ii) the incentives (monetary, social, political) for health behaviours and disadvantage (gender, income, ethnic).
+The core of his research concentrates on examining (i) the economic and health care effects of aging and long-term care programs, and (ii) the incentives (monetary, social, political) for health behaviours and disadvantage (gender, income, ethnic).
 His wider interests extend into questions about the health effects of economic and political reforms, the economic effects of health programs, and the logic behind the social formation of preferences.
-Most of his research can be regularly found in all the main field journals in health economics (e.g., Journal of Health Economics, Health Economics, American Journal of Health Economics), behavioral economics (e.g., Journal of Economic Behaviour and Organisation, Journal of Risk and Uncertainty), as well as general audience journals in economics (e.g., Journal of the European Economic Association, Economica), political economy (e.g., Economic Policy, Public Choice) and social sciences (e.g., Social Science and Medicine, Journal of the Royal Statistical Society A, Rationality & Society) and general science audicences (e.g., PNAS, PLOS One).
+Most of his research can be regularly found in all the main field journals in health economics (e.g., Journal of Health Economics, Health Economics, American Journal of Health Economics), behavioral economics (e.g., Journal of Economic Behaviour and Organisation, Journal of Risk and Uncertainty), as well as general audience journals in economics (e.g., Journal of the European Economic Association, Economica), politics (e.g., Governance, Public Choice, Publius), interdisciplinary social science (e.g., Public Choice, Social Science and Medicine, Journal of the Royal Statistical Society A, Rationality & Society) and general science audicences (e.g., PNAS, PLOS One).

 Joan has earned three undergraduate degrees (BSc, Licenciado) in economics, law, and political science, both an MA in Economics (UPF) and an MSc (Econ) in International Health Policy (LSE, with distinction & best student prize, 2000), as well as a Ph.D. in Economics (UB), followed by a Marie Curie Post-doctoral Fellowship (LSE).

 Joan Costa-Font joined IZA as a Research Fellow in December 2017.